 “The Dominators” has some very silly costumes.
 The Dominators costumes look like the lightweight plastic blow-up loungers one has in a pool.
 The Quarks are more cute than threatening, though the ray gun effect at the beginning is truly horrific.
 However, the Dominator Commander is determined to not kill anybody, not out of altruism but more because he doesn’t want to waste energy.
 His subordinate would rather just destroy everything.
 Their bickering leads to their downfall but is also really annoying (as is their shouts of “destroy, destroy, total destruction”).
 The Dominators are a bit laughable.
 The plot is actually horrific – destroying an entire occupied planet, simply for energy?

 The Dulcians are rather unbelievable too.
 OK, so they are total pacifists who have outlawed war and all weapons.
 I can actually buy that – but when they are threatened, it seems strange they would rather debate about it than take some sort of action.
-The Doctor warns the council of the dangers from the Dominators, but the council refuses to believe that the Doctor, Zoë, and Jaime are from another world, and they refuse to believe the Dominators intend them harm since they won’t harm anyone else.
+The Doctor warns the council of the dangers from the Dominators, but the council refuses to believe that the Doctor, Zoë, and Jamie are from another world, and they refuse to believe the Dominators intend them harm since they won’t harm anyone else.
 Yet, you would think it was obvious that the TARDIS crew weren’t from Dulkis since they are all brunette and everyone on Dulkis is blonde.
 And even the Dominators with their scans figure out there are two groups on the planet.
 Also, doesn’t Dulkis have some way of keeping track of people?
-You’d think they realise Jaime, Zoë, and the Doctor aren’t locals.
+You’d think they realise Jamie, Zoë, and the Doctor aren’t locals.

 So this isn’t one of my favorite Troughton stories, and I’d give it probably a 2 or 3 out of 5.
 But the Dominator plan is horrifying and the story does actually move along fairly fast, so there is that.
-And it’s good to see the TARDIS crew of the Doctor, Jaime, and Zoë – my favorites of the Second Doctor’s companions.
+And it’s good to see the TARDIS crew of the Doctor, Jamie, and Zoë – my favorites of the Second Doctor’s companions.